gidra5/webgpu-raytracing/research/Reprojection.md

 https://developer.download.nvidia.com/assets/gamedev/docs/OrderIndependentTransparency.pdf

-depth peeling pipeline:
+depth peeling pipeline, min and max:
 1. Initialize 6 texture arrays of length L. Each array item is a bin responsible for some depth range.
-The fisrt 3 of them are used for the current iteration, the other 3 are the values from the previous iteration.
+The first 3 of them are used for the current iteration, the other 3 are the values from the previous iteration.
    2. prev depth min, start from 0 and increment in 1/L steps.
    3. prev depth max, start from 1/L and increment in 1/L steps.
    4. prev fragment count, all values are 0.